 In addition to the official conference hashtag, consider using an additional hashtag on your socials - Facebook, LinkedIn, Twitter and Instagram to invite virtual event attendees to share their posters.

-On asynchronous short-message tools like Slack, you can set up a dedicated channel for people to add their posters, and have other attendees comment on them.
+On asynchronous short-message tools like Slack, you can set up a dedicated channel for people to add their posters and have other attendees comment on them.

 Virtual lightning talks session